Good Foods for GERD (Gastroesophageal Reflux Disease)

 Foods That May Cause GERD Symptoms

 According to most researchers, the following foods have a high probability of triggering heartburn, especially in a person with GERD.
-Even if GERD hasn't been diagnosed, avoiding these foods or limiting their quantity may help to prevent heartburn.
+Even if the disorder hasn't been diagnosed, avoiding these foods or limiting their quantity may help to prevent discomfort.

 - chocolate and cocoa